Butterfly Surveyor Volunteer

 Any DayFrequency:

-- Grass Wood (North Yorkshire)
+- Grass Wood (North-west)

-- Rothwell Country Park (West Yorkshire)
+- Rothwell Country Pasture (West)

 Butterflies have rapid life cycles and often a high sensitivity to environmental conditions, meaning they are uniquely placed to act as indicators to environmental changes.
-As a result, butterfly surveys are a key ecological monitoring program on Yorkshire Wildlife Trust reserves.
+As a result, butterfly surveys are a key ecological monitoring program on our reserves.
 Collecting data on the species present, as well as the abundance of these species over time, allows us to identify trends.
 These trends help to inform us on how best to manage reserves, for example:

 - If data shows a species is in decline; we can investigate what may have caused this and consider what actions might be needed to halt or even reverse it e.g, habitat creation, or changes in management practices.